SDFIdk/ea-modelling-tools-java/README.md

 1. **Windows**: The modelling tools only work on Windows systems.
 2. **Enterprise Architect**: Verify that you have installed Enterprise Architect and that folder `<EA installation folder>\Java API` exists.
 It should contain at least files `SSJavaCOM.dll` and `eaapi.jar` and it may also contain `SSJavaCOM64.dll`.
 3. **Java**: Verify that you have installed a Java Runtime Environment (JRE) that is version 11 or later (as required according to the pom.xml file, see `/project/build/plugins/plugin[artifactId='maven-compiler-plugin']/configuration/release`).
-    1. If `<EA installation folder>\Java API\SSJavaCOM64.dll` exists, you can choose whether you use a 64-bit JRE or a 32-bit JRE.
+    1. You may choose between a 64-bit JRE or a 32-bit JRE if `<EA installation folder>\Java API\SSJavaCOM64.dll` exists.
-    2. If `<EA installation folder>\Java API\SSJavaCOM64.dll` does not exist, you must use a 32-bit JRE.
+    2. You must use a 32-bit JRE if `<EA installation folder>\Java API\SSJavaCOM64.dll` does not exist.

 ### Installation